shakesco/shakesco-docs/content/docs/autopayments/sdk.md

 next: docs/private
 ---

-Before getting started please get your API keys from the [dashboard](https://users.shakesco.com/login) and deploy your Business auto account from the [Shakespay app](https://apps.apple.com/us/app/shakespay-bitcoin-ethereum/id6478241603).
+Before getting started, please obtain your API keys from the [dashboard](https://users.shakesco.com/login) and deploy your Business Auto account through the [Shakespay app](https://apps.apple.com/us/app/shakespay-bitcoin-ethereum/id6478241603).

-Go through [Integration](../../autopayments/integration#requesting-token) to see how to parse values.
-Also go to [Start](../../autopayments/start) and make sure your auto-payment account will pull payments.
+Refer to the [Integration](../../autopayments/integration#requesting-token) guide for instructions on parsing values.
+Additionally, visit the [Start](../../autopayments/start) section to ensure your auto-payment account is configured to process payments.

+If you want to test out the system, just go [here.](#test)

 ## @shakesco/automation